NorskHelsenett/HelseID.Samples/SampleApiForTokenExchange/README.md

 ## Sample API for Token Exchange

 This is a sample REST API that is configured to use HelseID to authorize its usage.
-The API contoller makes use of the token exchange grant in order to call the 'other' sample API with an appropriate access token.
+The API controller makes use of the token exchange grant in order to call the 'other' sample API with an appropriate access token.

 The API provides one endpoint, `token-exchange-clients/greetings`.